An introduction to the Foundation

 |1.
 Boole's method of reduction used in the design of electrical circuits has endured for over 75 years.
 Even today the efficient design of smaller and higher performance circuits still relies upon Boolean logic and the process of Boolean reduction.|

-As decisions become more complex with globalization and the accelerating pace at which decisions need to be taken, the quality of decision analysis is taking on vital importance.
+As decisions become more complex with globalization and the accelerating pace at which decisions need to be taken, the quality of decision analysis has become something of vital importance.
 Boole's seminal work provides the essential foundation for the application of digital devices in deduction and decision analysis through expert systems and knowledge engineering.
 Boole's contribution is important to any process where decision-making aims to reduce the use of resources, to lower costs and minimize the risks of achieving objectives from complex miniature circuit design to environmental protection.

-- Passing a percentage of proceeds from the provision of business services to a fund for the establishment of The George Boole Institute by 2017 or thereabouts
+- Passing on the proceeds from the online service income to support the establishment of The George Boole Institute by 2018 or thereabouts

-- The work of The Boolean Society (publication series)
+- Continue the work of The Boolean Society (publication series)

 Details on the complementary role of each of these activities can be found under The GB Institute Appeal

 .
-Information on the opportunities to benefit from the use of business services can be found in the section with the menu title Business services
+Information on the opportunities to benefit from the use of online services can be found in the section with the menu title Online services